SanDisk Cruzer 2.0 USB

 Everything is in one form of data or another, and USB flash drives are their keepers.
 If you’re still bringing a legal pad to meets to show-off your ideas, or you think for a minute that your documents are safer on paper, you’d better think again.
 Having a USB flash drive opens up every realm of possibility to you, and allows you to share information with colleagues, friends, and others.
 The world identifies USB ports as a technology that likely won’t ever become obsolete, and we’re going to explain why in this guide, after showing you the ten best drives on the market.
 From one end to the other, we’ve covered everything you need to know.

-Our Top Picks Of The Best USB Flash Drives
+The Best USB Flash Drives

 SanDisk Extreme 3.0 USB Flash Drive

 Did you expect anything less?
 SanDisk is one of the top providers of USB flash drives and SD/MicroSD cards, no matter where you look.
 They’ve managed to stay on top due to their quality build, and attention to detail.
 This comes with 3.0 USB, but is also backwards compatible to 2.0, though keep in mind, your Mbps will drop as a result.

 The chassis is quite large, so it can be tough to comfortably fit into the USB port on your laptop.
 You get up to 64GB of storage, with an average write speed of between 250 Mbps and read of 190, allowing you to realize the full capacity of this flash drive in as little as four minutes.
 SanDisk, of course, builds one of the most quality flash drives out there, evident by their enormous consumer base, known dependability, and stellar warranty policies on all products.
 Make sure to check our electronic gift guide for more great items like this.

 - Weight0.64 ounces